 Irma Farsch is an active member of the Sound Generations Board, and the City of Seattle’s Age Friendly Community Task Force.
 She served on the Board of the UW’s Health Promotion Research Center and as Human Services Commissioner for the City of Bellevue.
 She is currently Clinic Manager of Sea Mar Community Health Centers.

-She states that she has been involved with human services provision on the Eastside for many years extending back into the 1980s as a participant with the Eastside Human Services Forum and Council and the county-wide Human Services Roundtable.
-Housing affordability and public health issues have been of particular interest to Mayor Frisinger along with an ongoing focus on special needs populations.
+Ava Frisinger, is a former four–term Mayor and City Councilmember from the City of Issaquah.
+She has been involved with the provision of human services on the Eastside for many years.
+Her involvement extends back into the 1980’s as a participant with the Eastside Human Services Forum and the county-wide Human Services Roundtable.
+Housing affordability and public health issues have been of particular interest to her along with an ongoing focus on special needs populations.

 Carolyn Heersema is a member of the Saanya Kwaan Neix.adi Clan (The People of SE Wind) and Raven Moiety Halibut/Beaver Clan house (Saxman Alaska).
 As a delegate on the Tlingit and Haida Washington Chapter, vice-president of the Alaska Native Sisterhood, board director of the Cape Fox village corporation, and member of the American Indian Women’s League Washington Chapter, Carolyn has helped provide Native families and elders with food, shelter, medical care, and other needs and worked to address long-term well-being and self-sufficiency.

 Carolyn is also a Tlingit dance leader.
 The Seattle Cape Fox Dancers represent four generations.

 Carolyn has experience working for a home care agency, and she managed her parents’ medical, emotional, and financial needs in later life.
 Carolyn’s grown daughter lives with mental and physical disabilities that resulted from contracting bacterial meningitis as an infant.